-- d.
-Staff Judge Advocate (SJA) Provides advice and guidance to supervisors, managers, and entities within the Agency on legal aspects of the accommodation process. - e.
-State Equal Employment Manager (SEEM) Provides policy guidance, advice, and consultant services to ILNG staff, supervisors, employees, and employment applicants.
+e.
+State Equal Employment Manager (SEEM) - Provides policy guidance and consultation services to ILNG staff, supervisors, employees, and employment applicants.
 The SEEM must ensure all staff members in the ILNG are trained how to recognize and respond to reasonable accommodation requests in accordance with the requirements set forth in this instruction.
 In the absence of a DPM, the SEEM will fulfill the duties identified in (e).
-The SEEM will: develop and issue procedures for processing requests for and providing reasonable accommodation, consistent with governing laws, regulations, executive orders, EEOC d directives, and ILNG policy.
+The SEEM will: develop and issue procedures for processing requests for and providing reasonable accommodation, consistent with governing laws, regulations, executive orders, EEOC directives, and ILNG policy.
 Ensure the confidentiality of medical information, including information about functional limitations and reasonable accommodation needs, obtained in connection with a request for reasonable accommodation; and develop systems to track and report on the provision of reasonable accommodation.
-Requesters may contact the SEEM by mail to: 1301 N. MacArthur Blvd, Springfield, IL 62702 ATTN: Equal Opportunity Office/SEEM; or phone at 217-761-3670/3518. - f.
-DPM (and alternate DPM) Provides advice and assistance to supervisors, managers, and others on disability employment matters; maintain and submit completed reports in a timely manner; facilitate management training in consultation with the SEEM, as appropriate; and ensure that reasonable accommodation request information is entered into the ILNG reasonable accommodation request tracking system. - (1) The DPM is responsible for processing requests for reasonable accommodation.
+Requesters may contact the SEEM by mail to: 1301 N. MacArthur Blvd, Springfield, IL 62702 ATTN: Equal Opportunity Office/SEEM; or phone at 217-761-3670/3518.

+f.
+DPM (and alternate DPM) - Provides advice and assistance to supervisors, managers, and others on disability employment matters; maintain and submit completed reports in a timely manner; facilitate management training in consultation with the SEEM, as appropriate; and ensure that reasonable accommodation request information is entered into the ILNG reasonable accommodation request tracking system.

+(1) The DPM is responsible for processing requests for reasonable accommodation.
 The Joint Staff will designate another staff member to act as a back- up for the DPM to process requests when the DPM is unavailable for any length of time.
-The alternate DPM will be responsible for notifying requesters of reasonable accommodation final decisions. - (2) While the DPM has responsibility for processing requests for reasonable accommodation, the DPM will work closely with an employee's supervisor in responding to the request, particularly those involving job performance.
+The alternate DPM will be responsible for notifying requesters of reasonable accommodation final decisions.

+(2) While the DPM has responsibility for processing requests for reasonable accommodation, the DPM will work closely with an employee's supervisor in responding to the request, particularly those involving job performance.
 The DPM will need to consult with an employee's supervisor and/or office director to gather relevant information necessary to respond to a request and to assess whether a particular accommodation will be effective.
 No reasonable accommodation involving performance of the job will be provided without first informing an employee's supervisor or Deciding Official.